-An Intermediate Teacher with the Society, who wishes to enter students for examinations at the Pre-Professional Level, will seek Advanced Teacher certification.
+Intermediate Teachers who wish to enter students for examinations at the Pre-Professional Level, will seek Advanced Teacher certification.
 They will also have a desire to gain more in-depth knowledge of ballet history, theory and pedagogy as it applies to the Russian method.

-- Applicants must be Intermediate Teachers and have successfully entered students at the Advanced Level
+- Applicants must be Intermediate Teachers with the Society of Russian Ballet and have successfully entered students at the Advanced Level

-- Applicants must submit the Teacher’s Exam Application form
+- Applicants must submit the Teacher’s Examination Request Form

 - One examiner required